Called: To and From

 Every call to Jesus is a call from something else.
 Come.
 Go.
 Follow.
 Leave.
 Embrace.
 Release.
 Jesus is calling.

-Elisa Morgan is an author and speaker and the cohost of Discover the Word and contributor to Our Daily Bread.
-Her books include The Beauty of Broken, Hello, Beauty Full, and She Did What She Could.
+Elisa Morgan is the cohost of the new podcast, God Hears Her.
+She is also the cohost of Discover the Word and contributor to Our Daily Bread.
+Her latest book is When We Pray Like Jesus.
+Her other books include The Beauty of Broken, Hello, Beauty Full, and She Did What She Could.
 Connect with Elisa @elisa_morgan on Twitter, on Facebook and elisamorganauthor on Instagram.